JohnFawkes/AURA/README.md

     docker-compose up --build
     ```

 Before running the application in Docker, you need to set up a config.yaml file.
 You can use the config.yaml.sample file as a template.
+Be sure to place this file in the Docker's /config directory.

 ## Usage